Find a Way to Achieve That Goal

 The risk you take on includes the amount that you are willing to spend on a trade, but that’s not all of it.
 Risk also involves the types of strategies you use and how you

 implement them.
-For example, it is generally agreed upon in the binary options world that when an asset is in a bear trend, put options are less risky than call options.
+For example, it is generally agreed upon in the options world that when an asset is in a bear trend, put options are less risky than call options.
 In a

 bull market, call options are less risky than put options.
 Both have merit, but what you choose should be determined by your risk tolerance.
 The sooner you know what that is,